solita/solita.github.com/_posts/2020-11-30-developer-survey-2020.md

 Usage of cloud platforms is on the rise and that has an impact on lots of things, like solutions used for infrastructure-as-code or CI/CD.
 For example, Jenkins was still the most used CI/CD solution, but its usage had dropped a quite significantly in percentage and the usage of the solutions provided by the cloud platforms, such as Code* tools in AWS were up.
 In infrastructure-as-code tools Ansible was still the most used, but its usage had dropped a lot and AWS CDK, Terraform etc. had a lot more usage now than two years ago (TARKISTA!!!).

 TypeScript usage has increased significantly in two years.
 When asking for generally used programming languages, TypeScript was reported by 35% of the respondents, where in 2018 it was only used by 19%.
-This change also meant that JavaScript,even though still the most widely used language in general, dropped from 84% to 69% of usage.
+This change also meant that JavaScript, even though still the most widely used language in general, dropped from 84% to 69% of usage.

 ## Conclusion